LoniQin/deep_learning_notebooks/README.md

 # Deep Learning Notebooks
-This project collects jupyter notebooks about deep learning in different topics using different frameworks.
-I hope that you can learn from them.
+This project collects jupyter notebooks about deep learning in different topics with different frameworks.
+I do this because I really like machine learning, and it also help me improve my deep learning skills.
+I hope that you can learn from them too.
 It's worth noting that there are some useful [materials](https://github.com/LoniQin/deep_learning_notebooks/blob/master/materials.md) that may help you boost your deep learning process.
 ## Table of Contents
 ### MXNet
 #### Image Classification